home-assistant/home-assistant.io/source/_integrations/devolo_home_control.markdown

 ha_integration_type: hub
 ---

-devolo Home Control is a Z-Wave ecosystem with a Z-Wave to IP gateway in the center.
-The integration allows you to control devices connected to the gateway.
+[devolo](https://www.devolo.global) Home Control is a Z-Wave ecosystem with a [Z-Wave to IP gateway](https://www.devolo.de/devolo-home-control-zentrale) in the center.
+The {% term integration %} allows you to control devices connected to the gateway.

 {% include integrations/config_flow.md %}